 As a WordPress site user, setting up and using two-factor authentication (2FA) is very easy with the WP 2FA plugin; simply follow the wizard.
 Read this document is you want a more detailed walk-through of the process.

-Note: if your users do not have access to the WordPress dashboard and default user profile page, you can make the 2FA settings available on a website page or use shortcodes to build your own 2FA setup and settings page.
+Note: if your users do not have access to the WordPress dashboard and default user profile page, you can make the 2FA settings available on a website page.
+You can also use these WP 2FA plugin shortcodes to build your own 2FA setup and settings page.

 Step 1: Launch the wizard